 The 2017 Sydney Spring Carnival brings the Harbour City to life with 10 weeks of top tier thoroughbred racing at two world-class venues.
 Socialites, fashionistas and fanatic form guide readers come out in full force, creating a buzzing atmosphere for wonderful days out.
 Here’s how to make the most of it.

-The carnival kicks off on September 9 with Run to the Rose Race Day at Rosehill Gardens and finishes on November 7 with Melbourne Cup Race Meeting at Royal Randwick.
-While every event has its own appeal, highlights of the carnival include the return of Winx at Colgate Optic White Stakes Day (if you’re unfamiliar with the mare, the important thing to know is she’s currently on a record breaking winning streak, having won 17 consecutive stakes races) and Everest Race Day, where the main event’s $10 million prize pool makes it the world’s richest turf race.
+The carnival kicks off on September 9 with Run To The Rose Race Day at Rosehill Gardens and finishes on November 7 with McGrath Estate Agents Melbourne Cup Race Meeting at Royal Randwick at Royal Randwick.
+While every event has its own appeal, highlights of the carnival include the return of world’s best turf horse Winx at Colgate Optic White Stakes Day (if you’re unfamiliar with the mare, the important thing to know is she’s won 18 consecutive stakes races) and The Everest Race Day, where the main event’s $10 million prize pool makes it the world’s richest turf race.

 If you’re after something special at Rosehill Gardens, splash out a little bit extra to secure yourself a seat in The Hive.
 This multipurpose space is the crowning jewel of the venue’s recent $28 million refurbishment and offers superb views of the track as well as a cocktail bar featuring delicious concoctions made with honey cultivated on the premises.